schlopp96/VBP/README.md

 ## Contact the Author

-- If you have any questions, comments, issues, complaints, etc, feel free to contact me through my listed email on my GitHub profile, or through the discussions page!
+- If you have any questions, comments, issues, complaints, etc, feel free to contact me through my email at: `schloppdaddy@gmail.com`